paritytech/cumulus/README.md

 desired.
 When used in this mode it is more common to use the term "beneficiary" than "author".
 If you want your authorship information to be proven, you will need to use more parts of Nimbus; read on.

+**Feedback Requested** I've occasionally heard and wondered myself whether this would work better as a pre-runtime digest than an inherent.
+I'm open to that change.
+I build it as an inherent because I don't clearly understand the distinction between the two, and I'm more familiar with inherents.

 ### Author Filters

-Many consensus engines will want to restrict which authors can author.
+A primary job of a consensus engine is deciding who can author each block.
 Some may have a static set, others may rotate the set each era, others may elect an always-changing subset of all potential authors.
 There is much space for creativity, research, and design, and Nimbus strives to provide a flexible interface for this creative work.
 In the majority of cases, you can express all the interesting parts of your consensus engine simply by implementing the correct filters.
 The rest of Nimubs will #JustWork for you.

-The repository comes with a few example filters already.
+The repository comes with a few example filters already, and additional examples are welcome.
 The examples are:
 * Height filter - This filter takes a finite set (eg a staked set) and filters it down to a pseudo-random subset at each height.
 The eligible ratio is configurable in the pallet.
 This is a good learning example but not secure, because the authors only rotate at each parachain block.
 Therefore a small colluding